JSchutza/Good_Pods/notes/wiki_backup/user_stories_backup.md

 # Type
-As a logged-in user, I want to be able to track my media consumption so that I can continue to grow my podcast libary.
+As a logged-in user, I want to be able to track my media consumption so that I can continue to grow my podcast library.

   * ### Questions